Is Wix SEO Friendly? 10 Questions About Your Website’s SEO

 When the idea of a DIY website builder that allowed anyone, regardless of their level of technical expertise, to create beautiful websites, there were more than a few people who thought it was too good to be true – especially with regards to SEO.
 We all know that Search Engine Optimization is crucial for your website if you want your online business to flourish in today’s oh-so competitive market.
 This is exactly why Wix continues to go to any length to provide our users a robust platform along with the best tools and guides to make sure users improve their ranking on Google’s pages.

 Today, over 130 million proud website owners around the globe use Wix and achieve greatness in search results.
-More recently, Google also confirmed what we already knew to be true: Wix has amazing tools that can help you improve your website’s visibility.
-So Google knows what’s up, and Wix users triumph in the SERPs.
-Yet, some people are still asking: is Wix SEO friendly?
+More recently, Google also confirmed what we already knew to be true: Wix has amazing SEO tools that can help you improve your website’s visibility.
+Yet, some people are still asking: what is SEO exactly and is Wix SEO friendly?
 As a matter of fact, Wix has the best SEO capabilities for your website.
 In this article, we’re going to address some of the most burning questions around the topic of Wix SEO.
 Are you ready for this?
 Let’s go.

 Are Wix websites good for SEO?

 When it comes to your website’s SEO, search engines like Google don’t differentiate between one website builder or any other content management system (CMS) your site is built on.
 The key ingredients for great SEO consist of: lots of fresh quality content, a dash of backlinks, and providing the best possible experience for your visitors.
 All of which are easy to achieve thanks to yours truly.
-Just see how this professional web designer uses Wix for her clients and gets them to the first page on the search results.
-Actually, the tools that Wix provides are so powerful, that 82% of users saw improvements in their ranking just after using them.
+If you're wondering, "Is Wix good for SEO?" just know that 82% of users saw improvements in their Google rankings after using Wix SEO tools.

 Will my Wix website be found on Google?